DHTMLX/docs-diagram/docs/api/historymanager/redo_method.md

 ### Description

-@short: takes a step forward in the history of changes
+@short: Takes a step forward in the history of changes

 ### Usage